moltenib/simple-duplicate-finder/README.md

 ## Notes

-This program was meant as a replacement for the Linux or Unix command below, which is actually faster, as the `sort` command is only run once, but the list of files is not shown until it finishes running.
+This program was meant as a replacement for the Linux or Unix command below, which is actually faster, as a `sort` command is only run once, but the list of files is not shown until it finishes running (unlike the tree view that is updated with each file that is found).

 `find . -type f -exec shasum {} \; | sort | uniq -w 40`

-A very similar output can be achieved by saving the tree view on this program as a CSV file, with the bottom-right button.
+A very similar output can be achieved by saving the tree view on this program as a CSV file, with the button on the bottom right.